zowe/zowe-cli/docs/How_config_files_are_merged.md

   Error running command zowe.ds.pattern: Cannot read properties of undefined (reading 'status').
 This is likely caused by the extension that contributes zowe.ds.pattern.
   ```

-Another behavior described in the scenarios below is where properties are automatically stored.
+Another behavior described in the scenarios below is the location where properties are automatically stored.
+Here are a few configuration set-up choices used to identify the automatic storage behavior of the CLI and Zowe Explorer.

 - When connection properties are not supplied, both the CLI and ZE prompt the user for any missing connection properties.
 When the `autoStore` property is true, both apps automatically store those property values into a zowe configuration file.
 We identify into which config file the properties are stored.